Can a Drug Test Lead to a False Positive?

 - Prescription opioids like hydrocodone, oxycodone, methadone

 When initial screening drugs tests (called immunoassays) result in positive results, a second confirmatory (Gas Chromatography Mass Spectrometry or GC-MS) test - which should always be done on positive results - greatly lessens the chance of a false positive, almost reducing the risk to zero.3 GC-MS is a very specific test to identify separate compounds within a sample.
-However, GS-MS can also lead to a false negative if the GC-MS column is not designed to identify all potential compounds.
+However, GS-MS can also lead to a false negative if the GC-MS column is not designed to identify all potential compounds.1

-The immunoassay allows quick, large scale screenings with minimal cost.
-When urine or other specimens are collected, they are split into two samples, and one should be saved for confirmatory testing.
+The initial immunoassay allows quick, large scale screenings with minimal cost.
+When urine or other specimens are collected, they are split into two samples, and one portion should be saved for confirmatory testing.
 For instances where an initial drug screen returns a positive result, the GC-MS test is run on this additional saved portion to confirm or deny results.
-GC-MS is considered the “gold-standard”.
+GC-MS is considered the “gold-standard” for drug testing

-In some rare cases, a drug test may report the presence of illicit or prescription drugs in the immunoassay, although the person has not used these drugs.
-While this is not common, no test is 100% accurate.
+Rarely, a drug test may report the presence of illicit or prescription drugs in the immunoassay, although the person has not used these drugs.
 It is important that if you are undergoing drug testing, that you give a complete and accurate history of all prescription drugs, over-the-counter (OTC) medications, and vitamin, dietary supplement, and herbal products used prior to the time of the sample collection.
-The results of drug testing should remain confidential and kept separate from the regular employee work file.
+The results of your drug testing should remain confidential and kept separate from the regular employee work file.

 False-positive drug test results have been reported in multiple drug classes.
 Some of the more common classes include cold and allergy products, pain medications, and drugs for infections:

-The chart below identifies substances reported to lead to a false-positive result based on the initial immunoassay testing.
-Remember, any positive drug test should always be confirmed with a secondary test such as GC/MS that detects and provides identification and levels of a specific compound.
+The chart below identifies common substances reported to cause a false-positive result based on the initial immunoassay testing.
+Remember, any positive drug test should always be confirmed with a secondary test such as GC-MS that detects and provides identification and levels of a specific compound.